autocrypt/protected-headers/draft-protected-headers.in.md

 ==============================

-Among the MUA authors who already implemented most of this specification, several alternative or more encompasing specifications were discussed and sometimes tried out in practice.
+Among the MUA authors who already implemented most of this specification, several alternative or more encompassing specifications were discussed and sometimes tried out in practice.
 This section highlights a few "pitfalls" and guidelines based on these discussions and lessons learned.